ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/relationlistfield.md

 ### Settings

-The Field definition of this field type can be configured with the following options:
+The field definition of this field type can be configured with the following options:

 |Name|Type|Default value|Description|
 |------|------|------|------|